- President Barack Obama turns 58 on Aug. 4.

-- Since leaving the White House, he has earned and will continue to earn over $200,000 a year as an annual pension.
+- Since leaving the White House, he continues to earn more than $200,000 a year as an annual pension.

-Barack Obama certainly has a lot to celebrate on his upcoming birthday.
-Turning 57 on August 4, 2018, the former president has continued to succeed after leaving the White House, with the latest achievement being his and wife Michelle Obama’s Netflix deal.
+Barack Obama certainly has a lot to celebrate on his upcoming birthday on Aug.
+4, when he turns 58.
+The former president has continued to succeed after leaving the White House, with one of his more recent achievements being his and wife Michelle Obama’s Netflix deal.

-Celebrity Net Worth reported both Barack and Michelle Obama’s net worths as $40 million, but according to data collected by Analytics@American, the online business analytics program from American University, the Obamas could make as much as $242.5 million post-presidency.
+Celebrity Net Worth reported Obama’s net worth as $40 million, but according to an estimate by Analytics@American, American University’s business analytics program, the Obamas could make as much as $242.5 million post-presidency.

 - Net worth: $40 million